ICT Mayor Seats Nomination Papers To Be Received By Dec 11 - UrduPoint

 Similarly, publication of notice of all the nomination papers will be received on December 12 while the date of objection to the nomination papers will be December 14.

-The ECP has fixed December 21 as last date for withdrawal of candidature while December 22 will be the last date for publication of list of contesting candidates along with symbols.
-The date of consolidation and declaration of result by the Returning Officer will be December 29.
+ECP has fixed December 21 as last date for withdrawal of candidature while December 22 will be the last date for publication of list of contesting candidates along with symbols.
+The date of consolidation and declaration of result by the returning officer will be December 29.